 As any architects will know, these types of breaches not only impact your client’s project, but can tarnish any professional respect you have gathered which could ultimately affect your whole profession.

-Even the most skillful of architects have found themselves facing legal action for work they carried out.
+Even the most skilful of architects have found themselves facing legal action for work they carried out.
 Frank Gehry, Pritzker Prize winner and architect of the MIT’s State Center in Massachusetts, faced a lawsuit after it leaked and grew mould due to sealant failure.
 Cornell University sued the architecture firm which designed the Johnson Museum Center, citing serious issues with humidity in the building which compromised the safety of the artwork held there.

 Some of these cases stretched into the millions of pounds, so how do architects defend themselves?

-PI Insurance architect
+Architects PI Insurance

-At NC Insurance, we can equip you with liability insurance designed around you.
+At NC Insurance, we can equip you with architects liability insurance designed around you.
 We’ll consider the work you carry out, where and how you carry it out, who helps you and much more to ensure you never find yourself up against it should an incident occur.

-If your business could benefit from the protection & security that professional indemnity insurance provides, get in touch with one of our expert team on 0191 482 1219 or visit our website to learn more about protecting your business with PI.
+If your business could benefit from the protection & security that architects professional indemnity insurance provides, get in touch with one of our expert team on 0191 482 1219 or visit our website to learn more about protecting your business with PI.